HousedHorse/reli2732-final/study.md

 ## Sallekhana

-- hollowing out
-- permanently sever connection between body and jivas
 - the idealized form of death
 - gradually take in less and less sustenance until you die
     - goal: be reciting a mantra when you die
+- permanently sever connection between body and jivas

 ## Punya